Cebuano Artists Painting Collection- Celso Duazo Pepito

 But what is the most readily discernible is the octagon shape rising high above his canvas.
 To him the bright octagon symbolize hope, a virtue Pepito never seems to run out with.

-Currently (2023), Peipito is busy working on a book on his life and art to be published and launched nationally on August, 2024 in Manila and on November 22 in Cebu.
-The book titled Going Beyond will be written by Ambassador Cariño, Sayoka Takemura, and Alyssa Selanova and published by BambooVillage Publishing.
-It will recount his life as a visual artist, writer, event organizer, inspirational speaker and furtive life as a musician, composer, lyricist, poet and beyond...
+Currently (2024), Peipito is busy working on a book on his life and art to be published and pre-launched (Antecedence) nationally on August 25, 2024 in SM Art Center, SM Megamall, Mandaluyong City and official launching thereafter in Cebu City on February 28, 2025.
+The book titled Above, Over and Beyond will be written by Ambassador Jose Cariño, Grace Morelos Avanzado and Sayoka Takemura, published by BambooVillage Publishing.
+It will recount his life as a visual artist, sculptor, writer, event organizer, inspirational speaker and furtive life beyond...

 "Sanctify yourself, sanctify your work, and God will sanctify others through your work"